 Originally built between 1860 and 1890 this instrument no doubt started its life as a three stringer

-Instrument has been recently rebuilt by Benedict Puglisi Melbourne, Australia.
+Instrument has been rebuilt by Benedict Puglisi Melbourne, Australia.

-The original top was badly damaged over the Century by multiple accidents coupled with poorly executed and amatur repairs leaving the belly unsuitable for restoration.
+The original top was badly damaged over the Century by multiple accidents coupled with poorly executed and amateur repairs leaving the belly unsuitable for restoration.